 4512-0202 Pilot Jail Diversion Program.
 This account is level-funded at \$2 million.
-The account appropriates funding for jail diversion programs primarily for nonviolent offenders with OxyContin or heroin addiction.
-The line item retains language mandating that each program have at least 60 beds, provide clinical assessment services to the courts, inpatient treatment for up to 60 days and ongoing case management for up to one year.
-It has identical individual eligibility criteria, i.e., OxyContin, heroin or another substance use disorder and diversion is appropriate both in accordance with clinical and public safety criteria. \$500,000 is dedicated to "support the ongoing treatment needs of clients after 90 days for which there is no other payer."
+The account appropriates funding for pilot jail diversion programs primarily for nonviolent offenders with OxyContin or heroin addiction. \$500,000 is dedicated to "support the ongoing treatment needs of clients after 90 days for which there is no other payer."